Welcome To Home Inspector Secrets!

 Home Inspector Secrets will be dedicated to providing quality education on home maintenance, inspecting, improvement, and building science.

-There are major mistakes that homeowners can make that could cost thousands of dollars, threaten the value of the home as an investment, potentially place a family in danger, and maybe even jeopardize the home’s pending or future sale.
+There are major mistakes that homeowners can make that may cost thousands of dollars, threaten the value of the home, place a family in danger, and maybe even jeopardize a home’s pending or future sale.

-I have seen many real estate contracts fall apart because the homeowner didn’t maintain certain items — even small things that left a bad taste in the buyer’s mouths.
+I have seen many real estate contracts fall apart because the homeowner didn’t maintain certain items—even small things that left a bad taste in the buyer’s mouths like a rotted window sill.

 My goal is to help homeowners understand that good home maintenance involves viewing your house as a whole system and improve the quality of the home ownership experience.